Based on a true story.

 Lydia Nibley Award-winning Producer/Screenwriter

-My daughter practices palliative care and listens to patients and families with compassion.
+My daughter practices palliative care with great compassion.
 And my life is committed to telling stories that entertain while exploring the complex, confusing, and richly humane experiences we share.

 • Ellis